iredmail/docs/5-integrations/sogo-centos-6-mysql.md

-# How to install SOGo on CentOS 6 with iRedMail (MySQL backend)
+# SOGo: How to install SOGo on CentOS 6 with iRedMail (MySQL backend)

 [TOC]